dgaydukov/cert-aws/sa/files/sa.md

   ]
 }
 ```
+For dynamoDb:
+* add endpoint policy to restrict access
+* since dynamoDb doesn't support resource policy - add iam policy to user/role with condition to allow only from vpc endpoint
 You can also use condition based on vpc like `"StringNotEquals": {"aws:sourceVpc": "vpc-123"}`
 Keep in mind that you can't allow/deny based on sourceIP condition, cause from now on your bucket accessed not from ec2, but from endpoint and sourceIP would be IP of endpoint
 * endpoint SG - you can associate any SG with endpoint, if you don't associate any, default SG would be associated